deliveroo/paddle/README.md

 bucket: roo-bucket
 ```

-or if you prefer specific `BUCKET` as an environment variable
+or if you prefer specify `BUCKET` as an environment variable

 You will also need to create a `$HOME/.aws/config` or `$HOME/.aws/credentials` so Paddle can connect to AWS, e.g.: